SIBA Book Award

 Each year, hundreds of booksellers across the South vote on the books they have most enjoyed selling to customers: the books they couldn't stop talking about; books by southern writers, or with a southern perspective, or both.
 For years, the SIBA Book Award has recognized great books of southern origin.

-In 2016, the SIBA Book Award became The Pat Conroy Southern Book Prize to honor one of the region's most enduring, iconic writers and to recognize Conroy as a force for good in the world of southern books and literature.
+In 2017, the SIBA Book Award became The Southern Book Prize and implemented The Conroy Legacy Award to honor one of the region's most enduring, iconic writers and to recognize Conroy as a force for good in the world of southern books and literature.

 WHICH BOOKS CAN BE NOMINATED